One-loop Radiative Corrections to the $\rho$ Parameter in the Left Right Twin Higgs Model: Left right twin Higgs model in a nutshell

-Among the fourteen Nambu-Goldstone bosons in both $\pi$ and $\hat \pi$, six Nambu-Goldstone bosons are eaten by the gauge bosons.
-The remaining eight Nambu-Goldstone bosons acquire masses through quantum effects and/or soft symmetry breaking terms, so called ``$\mu$-term".
-The Coleman-Weinberg potential, obtained by integrating out the gauge bosons and top quarks, yields the SM Higgs potential, which determines the SM Higgs VEV and its mass, as well as the masses for the other Higgs, $\phi^\pm,\phi^0,\hat h^\pm_1$ and $\hat h^0_2$.
-On the other hand, the $\mu$-term\footnote{In the potential, $-\mu_l^2 (H^\dagger_L \hat H_L + c.c.)$ is possible, but we choose $\mu_l = 0$ for not spoiling the original motivation of the model and preserving the stability of $\hat h_2$ dark matter~\cite{Goh:2006wj}.},
+Among the fourteen NGBs in both $\pi$ and $\hat \pi$, six NGBs are eaten by the gauge bosons.
+The remaining eight NGBs get masses through quantum effects and/or soft symmetry breaking terms, so called ``$\mu$-term".
+The Coleman-Weinberg potential, obtained by integrating out the heavy gauge bosons and top quarks, yields the SM Higgs potential, which determines the SM Higgs VEV and its mass, as well as the masses for the other Higgs, $\phi^\pm,\phi^0,\hat h^\pm_1$ and $\hat h^0_2$.
+Moreover, the $\mu$-term contributes to the Higgs masses at tree level~\footnote{In the potential, $-\mu_l^2 (H^\dagger_L \hat H_L + c.c.)$ is possible, but we choose $\mu_l = 0$ for not spoiling the original motivation of the model and preserving the stability of $\hat h_2$ dark matter~\cite{Goh:2006wj}.}:

-contributes to the Higgs masses at tree level.
-Here we write down the masses for the Higgs.
+We write down the masses for the Higgs.

 where